-The Supervisory Board establishes its own procedural rules, which are approved by the General Meeting.
+The Supervisory Board establishes its own procedural rules.

 The Company's internal audit organisation is governed by the Supervisory Board, in keeping with the provisions specified in the Credit Institutions Act.
 The Supervisory Board exercises the right of prior approval in respect of the establishment, termination and remuneration of the managers and employees of the internal audit organisation.